Cryptotraderflash/USDTFLASH/README.md

 ---------------------------------------------------------------------------------------------------------------

-● The website on this repo is just a template, not a fully functional website. ❗

-● DM me from Telegram (https://telegram.me/Cryptoasiatrader) if you want to have a Flash tool for your project. 📭
+● The website on this repo is just a template, Its a fully functional website, api cost will different from website price ● DM me from Telegram (https://telegram.me/Cryptoasiatrader) if you want to have a Flash tool for your project. 📭

 ● Prices are negotiable. 👍